zeref-12/chat360-assignment/README.md

 #### QueryInterface Folder
 The QueryInterface folder contains the client-side code responsible for building and rendering the user interface (UI).
-This folder includes the following components:
+This folder includes the following components
 • React Components: The React components are the building blocks of the UI, defining the visual elements and their interactions.
 They provide a declarative way to represent the UI and handle user input.